ryoqun/solana/book/src/implemented-proposals/abi-management.md

 # Implementation details

-The implementation detects unintended ABI changes automatically as much as possible.
-Generated unit-test checks the digest of recursive structural ABI information with best-effort accuracy and stability for the tested serializable type (like `struct` and `enums`).
+The implementation's goal is to detect unintended ABI changes automatically as much as possible.
+To that end, the digest of structural ABI information is calculated with best-effort accuracy and stability.

-When the generated test is run, it dynamically creates an ABI digest by recursively digesting the ABI of fields of the tested `struct` and `enum`, by facilitating the `serde`'s serialization functionality, proc macro and generic specialization.
+When the ABI digest check is run, it dynamically computes an ABI digest by recursively digesting the ABI of fields of the ABI item, by re-using the `serde`'s serialization functionality, proc macro and generic specialization.

-Once a type is annotated with the attribute `#[frozen_abi(digest="...")]`, the attribute generates a test to run the ABI digesting process and `assert!` that it's same as what is specified in the `frozen_abi` attr.
+To realize it, if a type is annotated with the attribute `#[frozen_abi(digest="...")]`, the attribute generates a test to run the ABI digesting process and `assert!` that it's same as what is specified in the `frozen_abi` attribute.

-When the test is run, it creates a sample instance of the type and a custom serializer for `serde` to traverse its fields as if serializing recursively for real.
-After that, the computed ABI digest is finalized and extracted from the serializer and assert to be same as in the attribute.
+When the test is run, it creates a sample instance of the type and a custom serializer instance for `serde` to traverse its fields as if serializing the sample recursively for real.
+After that, the computed ABI digest is finalized and extracted from the serializer and the test asserts the digest to be same as in the attribute.

-The traversing is done via `serde` to really capture what kinds of data actually would be serialized by `serde`.
+The traversing is required to be via `serde` to really capture what kinds of data actually would be serialized by `serde`.

 # The digesting process